wizmo2/squeezelite-esp32/README.md

 **Note that not all GPIOs can be used to wake-up the esp32**
 - ESP32: 0, 2, 4, 12-15, 25-27, 32-39;
 - ESP32-S3: 0-21.

+Some has asked for a soft power on/off option.
+Although this is not built-in, it's easy to create yours as long as the regulator/power supply of the board can be controlled by Vcc or GND.
+Depending on how it is active, add a pull-up/down resistor to the regulator's control and connect it also to one GPIO of the esp32.
+Then using set_GPIO, set that GPIO to Vcc or GND.
+Use a hardware button that forces the regulator on with a pull- up/down and once the esp32 has booted, it will force the GPIO to the desired value maintaining the board on by software.
+To power it off by software, just use the deep sleep option which will suspend all GPIO hence switching off the regulator.

 # Configuration